karlseguin/validate.zig/readme.md

     // a custom validation function that will receive the value to validate
     // along with a validation.Context.
-    function: ?*const fn(value: ?[]json.Value, context: *Context(S)) anyerror!?json.Value = null,
+    function: ?*const fn(value: ?[]typed.Value, context: *Context(S)) anyerror!?typed.Value = null,
 });
 ```

 In rare cases (e.g. OOM) `builder.any` can panic. `builder.tryAny` function can be used to return an ErrorSet which can be caught/unwrapped/propagated.

 Typically, this validator is invoked as part of an object validator.
-However, it is possible to call `validateJsonValue` directly on this validator by providing a `std.json.Value` and a validation Context.
+However, it is possible to call `validateJsonValue` directly on this validator by providing a `std.typed.Value` and a validation Context.

 ### Array Validator
 An array validator is created via the `builder.array` function.
 The array validator can validate the array itself (e.g. it's length) as well as each item within in.
 As such, this function takes both an optional validator to apply to the array values, as well as a configuration structure.
 The full possible configuration, with default values, is show below: